banner

 One of the places David and his men secrete themselves is in the back of a cave.
 Saul enters there to sleep.
 David’s men want him to seize the opportunity and kill their enemy, but David cuts off a piece of the king’s robe.
 Immediately his conscience convicts him—no one is to touch the LORD’s anointed!

-After Saul leaves the cave, and from a safe distance, David calls out to him and explains what he has done.
-When Saul hears David tell him of his kindness in sparing his life, Saul returns home, ashamed of himself for his unfounded actions toward his son-in-law.
-Interestingly, Saul prophesies that David will be king and asks him to spare killing all Saul’s family.
+After Saul leaves the cave, and from a safe distance, David calls out to him.
+When Saul hears David tell him of his kindness in sparing his life, Saul returns home, ashamed of himself.
+His actions were unfounded.
+Ironically, Saul, who hunts down David to kill him, prophesies that David will be king and asks him to spare the killing of the king’s family.
 David agrees.
 When the king leaves, David remains in the stronghold.

 Where to go for refuge

-David writes Psalms 57 and 142 while he is in the cave (a writer or composer usually finds a way to record his thoughts).
+David writes Psalms 57 and 142 while he is in the cave.
 He may have also written the other Psalms in today’s Bible reading while Saul pursued him.
 In Psalms 57 and 142, we can see his desperate plea for God’s help.
-The cave is a temporary shelter, but ultimately where does David go for refuge?
+The cave is a temporary shelter, but in the end, where does David go for refuge?

 Have mercy on me, O God, have mercy on me, for in you my soul takes refuge.
 I will take refuge in the shadow of your wings until the disaster has passed (Psalm 57:1, NIV).